wso2-extensions/apim-handler-pingai/DEVELOPER_GUIDE.md

    ```

 #### Thread pool and stack object pool configurations
-Concurrent requests received for the handler will be handled by a thread pool combined with a stack object pool.
+Concurrent requests received for the handler are handled by a thread pool combined with a stack object pool.

    ```
     <ThreadPoolExecutor>